 You already know the negative people in your lives.
 Stay the heck away from them in this process!
 They will not magically become positive supporters just because you choose to follow your dreams.

-Beware of “friend-omies,” these are enemies that disguise themselves as friends while you’re pursuing your dream.
+Beware of “frienemies,” these are enemies that disguise themselves as friends while you’re pursuing your dream.
 Negative people can come in all forms: family, co-workers, friends, etc.

-You need someone that is willing to personally guide you through this process.
+You need someone willing to guide you through this process.
 Great coaches shorten your learning curve, and they take pride in helping you achieve success.

-You may not be able to squeeze this in every day depending on your schedule but make it a habit to do as much as possible (it took me a while to get here because I like to press “snooze” on my alarm).
-Feel free to tailor according to your personal needs and preferences.
+You may not squeeze this in every day depending on your schedule but make it a habit to do as much as possible (it took me a while to get here because I like to press “snooze” on my alarm).
+Tailor the routine according to your personal needs and preferences.

 8. Remove Yourself

-Honestly, many frustrations we encounter in our daily lives or on our jobs are really small in the larger picture of our life.
+Honestly, many frustrations we encounter in our daily lives or in our jobs are tiny in the larger picture of our life.
 Think about it, do you remember what stressed you out on March 13, 2013?
-Neither do I; but yet we tend to focus and harbor on obstacles that are really no big deal.
+Neither do I, yet we focus and harbor on obstacles that are really no big deal.